ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 3.0.5a
+1. Fix additional type mismatches concerning with ARM-NEON instructions.

 ## Changes in version 3.0.5
 1. Simd-related functions, ARM-NEON instructions in particular, have been modified.
 Installation in MacOS-Pro has been confirmed, where zlib library was manually